Ever tried Sriracha? Or Sriracha Mayo? Or your own Sriracha sauce recipe?

 - Use anywhere you would usually use sriracha!

+For some flavor variations: Use pineapple juice instead of vinegar for a sweeter sauce and omit the sweetener.
 Substitute any other red pepper if desired.
 Even sweet red peppers can be used (omit sweetener completely) for a non-spicy version with great flavor.

 Are you a fan of this spicy and sweet condiment?
 How do you use it?